llmII/jsys/README.md

 direct usage of system level functions for when a user's needs lay outside the bounds of predetermination.

+#### Installation
+With `jpm` you can now install this with `jpm install https://github.com/llmII/jsys` and import the module.
+Nothing's been tested so though it loads, and shows documentation for each export, expect that things may not work as specified!

 **NOTE:**
 Nothing has been tested at this time.